 The National Quality Standard is accompanied by a national quality rating and assessment process providing a national approach to the assessment and reporting of the quality of early childhood education and care services across the variety of service settings.

 Quality assessment and rating is an opportunity for your service to gain valuable feedback and ensure families have access to comparative information about their children’s education and care.
 The process of assessment and rating includes:

 - an initial notification that your service is in the assessment and rating cycle

 - receipt of draft report

 For further information regarding the assessment and rating process see ACECQA’s assessment and rating process.
 For information regarding providing feedback please see: https://www.acecqa.gov.au/assessment/assessment-and-rating-process/materials

 ACECQA publishes quarterly NQF Snapshots that provide information about assessment and rating progress.

-Service quality ratings are published in the register of approved providers, services and certified supervisors for all services that have been assessed and rated and received a final rating report.
+Service quality ratings are published in the register of approved providers and services for all services that have been assessed and rated and received a final rating report.
 The link to the register is available on our Register page.